Robots, chutes, conveyors: Amazon's giant Papillion center is an engineering marvel

 “Right now, we have actively on site about 6.2 million units of inventory,” he said.
 “We have the capacity to hold approximately 40 million units of inventory.”

-With multiple floors, the building contains more than one million square feet of storage space, the equivalent of about 20 football fields.
+With multiple floors, the building contains more than 1 million square feet of storage space, the equivalent of about 20 football fields.

 Once the building fills with products, shipping times should be shorter for a customer in the local market who orders one of those products, he said.